 Evaluation for savers

 - Bank rates vs base rates It is worth pointing out that although bank base rates have been 0.5% – commercial banks have offered better rates for savers – to attract deposits.
 Therefore, savers often get a better return than headline base rates indicate.
-The above graphs shows that savers who put money into a fixed rate savings account received a better return than the official base rate – though the gap between base rates and bank rates has fallen in recent years.
+The above graphs show that savers who put money into a fixed rate savings account received a better return than the official base rate – though the gap between base rates and bank rates has fallen in recent years.

-- Wealth affect.
+- Wealth effect.
 Savers who have money invested in investment trusts may get a lower interest payment, though as a compensation they will have benefit from rising asset prices / rising share prices / rising house prices.

-A big loser in a period of low interest rates is first time buyers and renters.
-Low interest rates have been one reason (though not the only one) causing rising house prices and rising rents.
+A big loser in a period of low-interest rates is first time buyers and renters.
+Low-interest rates have been one reason (though not the only one) causing rising house prices and rising rents.
 Despite mortgages been relatively cheap, the high cost of buying a house and deposit required has meant home-ownership is unaffordable for many young people.

 3. Profitability of banks